Driving the wild Cuesta del Lipán to Abra de Potrerillos in Jujuy

 Is Abra de Potrerillos challenging?

 The challenging road to the summit is known as Cuesta del Lipán (Lipan Slope).
 It’s a winding steep road with countless turns and hairpin turns.
-In approximately 17 kilometers the slope rises from the edge of the town of Purmamarca at 2,192m to Abra de Potrerillos.
+In approximately 17 kilometers, the slope rises from the edge of the town of Purmamarca at 2,192m to Abra de Potrerillos.
 The road then goes down to Salinas Grandes, at 3,450 meters.
-The slope consists in a fully paved road that goes meandering in its ascent.
-A few hundred meters before reaching its peak there is a viewpoint where people can observe the dramatic road entirely.
-The view of the road as it climbs in a series of switchbacks make you wonder at the engineering required.
-Be prepared this is high so you will have shortness of breath if you try to do anything a bit strenuous.
+The slope consists of a fully paved road that meanders in its ascent.
+Be prepared; this is high, so you will have shortness of breath if you try to do anything a bit strenuous.